FoxySeta/ciao/README.md

 Before the event, you are to sign in with your credentials and print your badge.
 Make sure to pin it on your chest: as you meet new people, they might want to scan its QR code, or you could scan theirs.
-Either way, both of your email addresses will be added to the other person's _Ciao!_ contact list.
+Either way, both your email addresses will be added to the other person's _Ciao!_ contact list.

 ## User setup